Director: James Goldstone

 Production #: 6149-02

 In response to a 200-year-old flight recorder, the Enterprise penetrates a giant barrier residing at the edge of the Milky Way Galaxy.
-Thereafter, Lieutenant Commander Gary Mitchell (Gary Lockwood)—the ship’s helmsman—and Elizabeth Dehner (Sally Kellerman), a psychiatrist with ESP tendencies, develop superhuman powers at an extraordinary rate.
-Considering himself a deity and thus unaccountable to the laws of man, Mitchell leaves Captain Kirk with no choice but to take drastic measures in protection of his crew.
+Affected by the barrier, Lieutenant Commander Gary Mitchell (Gary Lockwood)—the ship’s helmsman—and Elizabeth Dehner (Sally Kellerman), a psychiatrist with ESP tendencies, develop superhuman powers at an extraordinary rate.
+Considering himself a deity and therefore unaccountable to the laws of man, Gary leaves Captain Kirk with no choice but to take drastic measures in protection of his crew.

-When Mitchell passes through the galactic barrier, both of his eyes turn a glossy shade of silver, causing them to resemble giant marbles protruding from his skull—an ominous effect that serves to wipe away any outward trace of human emotion from his character.
-(The aforementioned effect is later reversed momentarily when Gary, having come into contact with a force field, resumes a normal appearance and addresses Kirk like the friend and colleague he once was.)
+When Gary passes through the galactic barrier, both of his eyes turn a glossy shade of silver, causing them to resemble giant marbles protruding from his skull—an ominous effect that serves to wipe away any outward trace of human emotion from his character.

-Additionally worth commending is the central conflict in Samuel A. Peeples’ narrative, which forces Kirk to choose between abandoning a friend in peril and risking the safety of his entire crew.
-On one hand, Kirk tacitly acknowledges the wisdom in Spock’s proposal, i.e. to eliminate Gary before he reaches an invulnerable state.
+Additionally worth commending is the central conflict of this episode, which forces Kirk to choose between abandoning a friend in peril and risking the safety of his entire crew.
+On one hand, Kirk tacitly acknowledges the wisdom in Spock’s proposal to eliminate Gary before he reaches an invulnerable state.
 In spite of this, Kirk waits until the last possible moment to attack Gary, allowing a troubled conscience to supersede his better judgment up to a point.
-Though quite illogical, as Spock himself indicates, the decisions made by Kirk in this episode demonstrate a balance between human compassion and the fortitude of a strong leader—two attributes that would define his captaincy for decades to come.
+Though quite illogical, as Spock himself indicates, the decisions made by Kirk demonstrate a balance between human compassion and the fortitude of a strong leader—two attributes that would define his captaincy for decades to come.

 Observant Star Trek fans will note that certain aspects of “Where No Man Has Gone Before” contradict the canon of future episodes.

-The second Star Trek pilot ever produced, “Where No Man Has Gone Before” should be requisite viewing for fans of the original series.
-Notably, spacefaring science fiction is employed as a vehicle through which to analyze flawed human nature, resulting in a profound and memorable outcome.
+“Where No Man Has Gone Before” should be requisite viewing for fans of the original series.
+Notably, this episode employs science fiction as a vehicle to analyze flawed human nature—a common trope in later Star Trek offerings.

 Overall Quality: 10/10